swiftlang/swift-evolution/proposals/nnnn-async-await.md

 This proposal is generally additive: existing code does not use any of the new features (e.g., does not create `async` functions or closures) will not be impacted.
 However, it introduces two new contextual keywords, `async` and `await`.

 The position of the new uses of `async` within the grammar (function declarations, function types, and as a prefix for `let`) allow us to treat `async` as a contextual keyword without breaking source compatibility.
-A user-defined `async` can not occur in those grammatical positions in well-formed code.
+A user-defined `async` cannot occur in those grammatical positions in well-formed code.

 The 'await' contextual keyword is more problematic, because it occurs within an expression.
 For example, one could define a function `await` in Swift today: